karmats/codekata/README.md

-# codekata
+# Codekata

-Various code kata trainings
+Various code kata trainings, mostly from codewars.
+This repo is for my own personal use to see how I develop over time.